Asynchronousx/El-Boto/README.md

 ## Description
 This simple discord bot will help and aid in basic features like:

- - MUSIC
+ - MUSIC<br>
    Play and search songs from youtube.<br>
-   Song's queue management (adding songs while one's currently playing will add to the queue) Skip song functionality: bored of the songs played by other? $skip it.
+   Song's queue management (adding songs while one's currently playing will add to the queue)<br>
+   Skip song functionality: bored of the songs played by other? $skip it.<br>
-   Queue status for checking which song it's actually queued.
+   Queue status for checking which song it's actually queued.<br>
-   Stop function to make the player stop playing. (whoa) Volume adjust function to adjust the volume (too high for you, newbie?)
+   Stop function to make the player stop playing. (whoa)<br>
+   Volume adjust function to adjust the volume (too high for you, newbie?)<br>

- - SEARCHING
+ - SEARCHING<br>
-   Why open a browser when you comfortably do this on your discord channel?
+   Why open a browser when you comfortably do this on your discord channel?<br>
-   Searching features include(TEXT PAGE by default):
+   Searching features include(TEXT PAGE by default):<br>
-   Searching page by name (returns: most-top occurrence) Searching a video, returning the most-top occurrence of that video on youtube.
+   Searching page by name (returns: most-top occurrence)<br>
+   Searching a video, returning the most-top occurrence of that video on youtube.<br>

- - FUN
+ - FUN<br>
    I know that you like to make fun of your friends.
-That's why is fun to offence!
+That's why is fun to offence!<br>
-   Offend people with the command $offence, and take a laugh.
+   Offend people with the command $offence, and take a laugh.<br>

- - UTILITY
+ - UTILITY<br>
-   Dice roll isn't only on World of Warcraft.
+   Dice roll isn't only on World of Warcraft.<br>
-   Win dispute with your friend launching your dice!
+   Win dispute with your friend launching your dice!<br>
-   (features include 0-6 dice to 0-99999999999999999999 dice) Test Bot: well, you want to check if your bot is alive, don't you?
+   (features include 0-6 dice to 0-99999999999999999999 dice)<br>
+   Test Bot: well, you want to check if your bot is alive, don't you?<br>

- - MORE TO COME!
+ - MORE TO COME!<br>